 HOW TO VOLUNTEER: PTA, your child's teacher, and the office regularly seek assistance.
 Please contact them if you wish to volunteer.
 The scheduling of volunteers (time and length) is determined by need and at the discretion of the teacher and principal.
-A volunteer form and valid ID must be submitted to the office a minimum of 48 hours BEFORE you volunteer in a classroom or go on a field trip.
+Volunteers must check in at the office with a valid ID the day of the visit or field trip in order to volunteer in a classroom or go on a field trip.